Max Superspeciality Hospital- Bathinda

 Cashless treatment: Available at CGHS-approved rates.
 As a NABH-accredited facility, Max Superspeciality Hospital- Bathinda may offer higher CGHS package rates compared to non-accredited hospitals.

-Zone access: Max Superspeciality Hospital- Bathinda is in the CGHS Chandigarh zone.
-Beneficiaries posted in Chandigarh, Mohali, Panchkula, Amritsar, and 6 other cities can also use this facility with a valid referral.
+In Punjab: Max Superspeciality Hospital- Bathinda is one of the CGHS empanelled facilities in Punjab, which also has facilities in Amritsar, Jalandhar, Mohali, Patiala, and 2 other cities.
+Any CGHS beneficiary can use this facility with a valid referral.